jic-dtool/dservercore/README.rst

     $ curl http://localhost:5000/config/versions

-will return all components, i.e. server corce, search, retrieve and extension plugins with their versions, i.e.::
+will return all components, i.e. server core, search, retrieve and extension plugins with their versions, i.e.::

     {